ali-gunes/aligunes.dev/visitor-counter.md

-# Visitor Counter Documentation
+# Simple Visitor Counter Documentation

-The visitor counter on aligunes.dev uses [CountAPI](https://countapi.xyz/) with an improved implementation that includes timeout handling and robust fallback mechanisms.
+The visitor counter on aligunes.dev uses a simple localStorage-based implementation that doesn't rely on any external APIs.

 ## How It Works